Am I welcome at the table?

 I'm kind of a mess.
 Am I welcome?

 Yes.
 We're all a mess.
 Church isn’t supposed to be a place for people who have everything together.
 It’s not a club for people to show off how well everything is going for them.
 Church is for people who are dealing with real problems, and believe that community makes a big difference.
 The Table is a messy gathering place where the hurt are finding healing and the hungry are finding bread.
+Also, if you don't have reliable transportation, we have a team of volunteers who bring people to church, and other places to meet various needs.
+Fill out our contact form on this site or email to request a ride.

 I’m not a good Christian.
 Am I Welcome?